become a dietician

-A dietician is a medically trained professional that alters an individual’s diet based on medical conditions, body make up, blood type, or contributing factors affecting the nutrition one receives.
-They assess, diagnose, recommend, and treat various medical diagnosis and dietary problems primarily on a one-on-one basis.
-Their primary goal is to ensure that the right quantity and type of nutrients are being consumed by the individual they are working with.
+A dietician is a medically trained professional that specializes in nutrition.
+For example, they can alter a person’s diet based on medical conditions, body make up, blood type, or factors based on nutrition.
+Additionally, they assess, diagnose, recommend, and treat various medical diagnosis through diet.
+Their primary goal is to ensure that the right quantity and type of nutrients are being consumed by their client.
+Watch a video to learn what a dietician does.

 Benefits of being a Dietician